PombertLab/3DFI/README.md

 Could not find platform dependent libraries <exec_prefix>
 Consider setting $PYTHONHOME to <prefix>[:<exec_prefix>]
 ```
+- The *'import site' failed; use -v for traceback* error can also be safely ignored.

 ##### trRosetta - deep-learning-based protein structure modeling